Pep Talk from the United States Olympic Committee Certified Trainer

 athlete: ALExandrea CERVANTES

-“As a former collegiate athlete, fitness professional, and current Team USA 2020 Olympics sports performance coach, I have had my fair share of injuries.
+“As a former collegiate athlete, fitness professional, and current Team USA Certified Trainer, I have had my fair share of injuries.
 The last thing I could have imagined was going through a third ACL surgery, but that is exactly what happened earlier this year.
 In May of 2018 I was scheduled for a complete ACL (allograft) replacement surgery.
 I had about 6 weeks to physically and most importantly, mentally prepare for my comeback.
 It was grueling but with proper mental and physical preparation, I was able to come back a stronger person – both mentally and physically.

 I owe a lot of my success to paving the road to the surgery with good intentions and intense mental preparation.
 I had the good fortune (if it can be called that) to be able to anticipate and prepare for this surgery in advance.
 In most cases, ACL tears are sudden, painful, requiring immediate attention and the athlete goes under the knife almost immediately.
 This happened to 49ers quarterback Garoppolo, who had surgery within 2 weeks of his injury.
 This can be shocking to a person whose identity is strongly tied to their athletic abilities.